 2. Soundproof your home against outside noise: If you live by a busy road, an airport, a train station or another source of loud noise, it could be worth investing in methods of soundproofing your home against these external sources.
 This can be done using everything from strategically placed trees and fences to heavy-duty curtains and insulating glass.
 There are even doors and cladding styles specially designed to deflect noise.

 3. Look into quiet appliances: Noisy indoor appliances could be damaging your ears.
 Fortunately, there are now many low-noise solutions on the market ranging from low noise vacuum cleaners to low noise washing machines.
-If your current appliances are very noisy, consider replacing them with these quieter models.
+If your current appliance is very noisy, for instance, your air conditioner, then consider replacing it with quieter models.
+Know that an air conditioner that makes shrieking noises may have a problem with its fan motor.
+So, if you hear a screeching or squealing noise, it may be the time for you to opt for an air conditioner replacement in Tucson or wherever you are located.

 4. Know when to turn down the volume: It’s possible to damage your ears simply by listening to music too loudly or even listening to the TV too loudly.
 Be sensible with the volume – just because your sound system can go that high, doesn’t mean that you have to regularly test it out.